mgunawan92/Financials_Web_Scraper/README.md

 # Python-Financials-Scraper
 Python web scraper for obtaining Yahoo!
 Finance details for specific security.
+Security to be adjusted based on user's requirements.

 Statistics include:
 * Annual/Quarterly Financials